jeanbaptisteb/classic_wikipedia/README.md

 For any bug report or question, please add a request here https://github.com/jeanbaptisteb/classic_Wikipedia/issues or write an e-mail to classic.mode.wikipedia /at/ gmail.com

 # Technical details
-The extension automatically appends a `useskin=vector` parameter to any Wikipedia page URL you visit, and automatically reloads the page.
-For example, if you visit https://en.wikipedia.org/wiki/Logistic_regression, you'll be automatically redirected to https://en.wikipedia.org/wiki/Logistic_regression?useskin=vector, which will show you the page with the classic Wikipedia interface.
+The extension automatically appends a `useskin=vector` parameter to any Wikipedia page URL you request, and automatically loads this new URL.
+For example, if you request https://en.wikipedia.org/wiki/Logistic_regression, you'll automatically land on https://en.wikipedia.org/wiki/Logistic_regression?useskin=vector, which will show you the page with the classic Wikipedia interface (a.k.a. the "[legacy Vector skin](https://www.mediawiki.org/wiki/Skin:Vector)", in Wikipedia jargon).

+For more details on how the add-on works, you can simply check the source code which is publicly available.
+Alternatively, you can ask for additional information [here](https://github.com/jeanbaptisteb/classic_Wikipedia/issues) or by writing an e-mail to classic.mode.wikipedia /at/ gmail.com.

 # Privacy
 You don't need to have a Wikipedia account to use this add-on.
 The add-on does not retrieve any information about you and never will.
-It just automatically redirects you to the classic version of Wikipedia pages, nothing more, nothing less.
+It just automatically redirects you to the classic version of Wikipedia pages with as little friction as possible.
+Nothing more, nothing less.

 # Compatibility
 This add-on is unlikely to be compatible with Firefox versions < 52.0.

 # Roadmap
-I do not plan to add additional features to this extension, but will fix reported bugs if possible.
+I do not plan to add additional features to this extension, but will investigate reported bugs and fix them if possible.
 Pull requests are more than welcome relatively to that.

 # License
 The code is licensed under the [ Mozilla Public License 2.0 ](https://www.mozilla.org/en-US/MPL/2.0/).